rarible/rixio/readme.md

 ```

 Components from R are reactive - every prop (including children) can be Observable.
-If observable doesn't immediately emit a value, component is not rendered.
+If observable doesn't immediately emit a value or emits an error, component is not rendered.

 #### RxWrapper component